 - Bolsa leather and oak desk from Lagoon, £2928

 - Terra Floor Light by Serax from Negdis, £137

 - Medium Peace Lily from Soho Home x Leaf Envy, £82

 - Wood & Rattan Storage Cabinet from Lime Lace, £304.20

-If you’d like more biophilic home office inspiration, check out these images below.
+If you’d like more biophilic office design inspiration for your home office, check out these images below.